 9. Product Catalogs

-Whether they're online or a hard copy, catalogs are an excellent medium for showcasing your product line.
+Whether they're online or in hard copy, catalogs are an excellent medium for showcasing your product line.
 An image of the product, coupled with an enticing description, gives the customer everything they need to know before making a purchase.

 10. Ecommerce

-I have bought several products online thanks to ecommerce businesses.
-For many businesses, ecommerce is an effective way to acquire customers and close deals because websites can be accessed globally, making it possible for an SMB in one location to provide products and services to a customer on the other side of the world.
+Ecommerce is an effective way to acquire customers and close deals because websites can be accessed globally, making it possible for an SMB in one location to provide products and services to a customer on the other side of the world.

 Understanding the touchpoints within ecommerce can dramatically improve the customer experience for SaaS and other online companies.
-Such touchpoints during a purchase include information on your product pages, live chat feature, and your shopping cart or checkout page.
-Optimizing each of these touchpoints is crucial for winning the sale.
+Such touchpoints during a purchase include:

 11. Product Reviews

-In today's digital age, product reviews are no longer just a pre-purchase touchpoint.
+In today‘s digital age, product reviews are no longer just a pre-purchase touchpoint.
+Customers now have smart devices that can call up product reviews while they’re shopping in your stores or making a decision online.

 12. Point of Sale

 This is the last touchpoint your customers will reach before making a purchase.
 That's because this is where your sales rep makes their case for why the customer needs your product.
-For many businesses, this is a momentous step in the customer journey.
+For all businesses, this is a momentous step in the customer journey.

 Customer Touchpoints Example After a Purchase